Chocobozzz/PeerTube/FAQ.md

 Take a server for example with a 1 Gbit/s uplink for example pushing out 1080p60 streams at 5 Mbit/s per stream.
 That means the absolute theoretical upper capacity bound is 200 simultaneous viewers if your server's disk i/o can keep up.
 Expect a bit less in practice.

 But what if you need to serve more users?
 That's where PeerTube's federation feature shines.
 If other PeerTube instances following yours, chances are they have decided to mirror part of your instance!
 The feature is called "server redundancy" and caches your most popular videos to help serve additional viewers.
 While viewers themselves contribute a little additional bandwidth while watching the video in their browsers (mostly during surges), mirroring servers have a much greater uplink and will help your instance with sustained higher concurrent streaming.

+If all your preparations and friends' bandwidth is not enough, you might prefer serving files from a CDN ; see our [remote storage guide](https://docs.joinpeertube.org/#/admin-remote-storage).

 ## Can I seed videos with my classic BitTorrent client (Transmission, rTorrent...)?